 When the fact that alcohol causes harm is acknowledged, language conveniently distances us from asking whether our own drinking is worth thinking about.
 Terms such as “alcohol abuse” or “alcohol misuse” reinforce the idea that risky drinking and related harm are something that happens to others – to a small minority of different people.

 And if drinking is the social norm, those who have problems must surely be unusual.
 This dissuades many from perceiving and taking action to reduce alcohol-related risk.
-It also allows us to demand that government responses target a small group of “alcohol abusers” and leave the rest of us to enjoy drinking.

 Alcohol contains empty calories and has no nutritional value.
 Your body can’t store alcohol, so it must metabolise it right away.
 Metabolising alcohol, however, can have a detrimental effect on other metabolic processes.
 Here’s what you should know about how alcohol effects your metabolism.